B.Tech vs. B.Pharm: Comparing Career Prospects in Health Science

 Whether you're driven by a passion for technology or committed to improving lives through medicine, UPES offers world-class programs to launch your career:

-• Gain hands-on experience in AI, biomedical engineering, and more—designed for future-ready engineers.
+- Gain hands-on experience in biomedical engineering, food technology, and more—designed for future-ready engineers.

 It's extremely important to enroll in the degree of your choice that’s aligned with your interests, career choice, and professional aspirations.